MicrosoftDocs/win32/desktop-src/WsdApi/relationshipmetadatadeclaration.md

 ---
-Description: Generates a forward declaration for the hosting metadata specified in the hostMetadata element. ms.assetid: 595adb84-e1a7-4636-b61f-eb0a4b3057b9
+description: Generates a forward declaration for the hosting metadata specified in the hostMetadata element. ms.assetid: 595adb84-e1a7-4636-b61f-eb0a4b3057b9
 title: relationshipMetadataDeclaration element
 ms.topic: reference